 I’d recommend the poet R. S. Thomas.
 Regarding Welsh poetry, the name Dylan Thomas is ubiquitous, R.S. less so.
 Also, Chris Torrance, who (I believe) was born in Edinburgh where I currently live, but moved to Wales as a younger man – his long sequence The Magic Door should be consumed.

 Travis Dahlke / Fiction / “Hulls”

 Gutshot is a collection of short fiction by American writer Amelia Gray.
-There are stories that vilify swans with gross nature facts, explain the inner workings of a Christmas-themed house and explore a corn maze turned Greek labyrinth.
-One piece revels in characters living the fables they'll tell their children, starting with witnessing a Dunkin Donuts burn down in a grease fire.
+There are stories that vilify swans with gross nature facts, explain the inner workings of a Christmas themed house and explore a corn maze turned Greek labyrinth.
+One piece revels in characters living the fables they’ll tell their children, starting with witnessing a Dunkin Donuts burn down in a grease fire.
 Gray writes how the cream-filled donuts sizzle and pop, with oozing precision.
-It is eloquent prose about ugly things, which is in itself something very allegorical of living in America: helplessly watching a burning Dunkin Donuts from the parking lot.
+It is eloquent prose about ugly things, which is in itself something very allegorical of living in America – of helplessly watching a burning Dunkin Donuts from the parking lot.